Charmed-strange tetraquarks and their decays in a potential quark model: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Mu-Yang Chen and Ming-Sheng Liu for valuable discussions.
-This work is supported by the National Natural Science Foundation of China (Grants No.12175065, No.12235018, No.11775078, No.U1832173).
+We would like to thank Mu-Yang Chen, Ming-Sheng Liu and Gang Li for valuable discussions.
+This work is supported by the National Natural Science Foundation of China (Grants No.12175065, No.12235018, No.11775078, No.U1832173), and the Postgraduate Scientific Research Innovation Project of Hunan Province (Grant No. CX20220508).
 Q.Z. is also supported in part, by the DFG and NSFC funds to the Sino-German CRC 110 ``Symmetries and the Emergence of Structure in QCD'' (NSFC Grant No. 12070131001, DFG Project-ID 196253076), National Key Basic Research Program of China under Contract No. 2020YFA0406300, and Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDB34030302).